Aurora-cx/Aurora-cx.github.io/_pages/includes/intro.md

 My research focuses on human-centered AI.
 Pretrained LLMs encode rich knowledge and behaviors that normal inference does not actively invoke.
 I take an **interpretability-first post-training** approach to **“awaken”** these latent capabilities and make them reliably available on demand.
 Using interpretability techniques such as circuit discovery and control, subspace analysis, steering vectors, activation patching, and sparse autoencoders, I identify and modulate the internal mechanisms that give rise to specific behaviors.
 This enables controlled activation of these capabilities at inference, without additional large-scale pretraining.
 <p style="background-color: #FFE4E1; padding: 10px; border-radius: 5px;">🌟 My current work explores <strong>AI that meets human emotional needs</strong>, building explainable, controllable, and personalized emotional-support AI that can evolve with user needs.</p>

-I welcome thoughtful discussions on dependency risk, and I’m happy to chat about philosophy of mind and what makes AI feel more human :)
+Welcome thoughtful discussions on dependency risk, and I’m happy to chat about philosophy of mind and what makes AI feel more human :)

-<p style="color: #FF6B35;">**Actively seeking PhD positions for Fall 2026.
-Please see my [CV] and feel free to get in touch.**</p>
+**<p style="color: #FF6B35;">Actively seeking PhD positions for Fall 2026.
+Please see my [CV] and feel free to get in touch.</p>**